gustafe/aoc2024/README.md

 ## Solution comments in reverse order

-Running score: 4 / 4
+Running score: 6 / 6

+### Day 3: Mull It Over

+I'm going to add a new section to my "HOWTO AoC" post - a little regex goes a long way.

+Score: 2

+Leaderboard completion time: 3m22s

 ### Day 2: Red-Nosed Reports

-I'm sure there's a smarter way to handle part 2 than simply removing each element and testing the result, but it's still fast enough for this dataset.
+I'm sure there's a smarter way to handle part 2 than simply removing each element one by one and testing the result, but it's still fast enough for this dataset.

 Every year there’s a day when I have to use Perl’s `splice` function, and every year I stare at the man page in mystification.
 Where does